Doomsday (DC Comics): The Ultimate Killing Machine

 He next crossed paths with a Green Lantern named Zharan Pel, beating him to death.
 The Ultimate took the Lantern's power ring and, sensing the power of the Guardians of the Universe, headed towards them.
-The thousands of Green Lanterns that were sent to stop him were slaughtered.
-He continued to Oa, where a single Guardian fought him.
-Wary of the others joining the fight, fearing the Ultimate would absorb their powers as he believed was happening to his powers, he, as a last resort, sacrificed himself in battle to defeat him.
-The release of energies by the Guardian caused a tear in space through which the Ultimate fell.
+Thousands of Green Lanterns were slain attempting to stop him.
+Upon reaching Oa, a lone Guardian lured him away from the planet and engaged the creature in battle.
+Wary of the others joining the fight, fearing the Ultimate would absorb their powers as he believed was happening to his powers, the Guardian turned his powers on himself as a sacrifice.
+The release of energies by the Guardian's actions tore a void in the fabric of space through which the Ultimate fell.

 Eventually arriving on the planet Calaton, he ravaged that world for three years.
-With only the capital city left, the royal family combined their life forces into a single energy being, the Radiant.
+With only the capital city left, the royal family underwent a ritual to merge their life forces into a being called the "Radiant".
 The Radiant killed the Ultimate with a huge blast of energy, laying waste to over a fifth of his planet in the process.
 In common Calatonian burial procedures, the Ultimate's seemingly dead body was suited and shackled to prevent his spirit from escaping into the afterlife, and he was shot into space because the murders he committed made him unworthy of burial on Calaton.
 Eventually, his metallic casket crashed on Earth, the force of the impact driving it deep underground.